Get in touch with us

 Most famous cable car in Lisbon in Bica district.

-A one-time use ticket costs €3.80 (price in January 2024), directly at the funicular.
+A one-time use ticket costs €4.10 (price in October 2024), directly at the funicular.
 There are also 24-hour tickets which can be purchased at metro stations, either through a ticket vending machine or via an operator.
 This option allows you to hop on and off as many times as you like on the metro, trams and buses.

 The Gloria Funicular can be caught at Avenida da Liberdade, by Praça dos Restauradores taking you up to Bairro Alto, Príncipe Real neighbourhood, and witness amazing views of the city at the garden and lookout point of São Pedro de Alcântara.